ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **SetSmallIconResourceId(int resourceId)**

-  (4.2 or later) Set the small icon that will be used for notifications created by the SDK.
-This icon will show up in the status bar.
-This will also be the secondary image shown when the user sees the full notification in the notification center.
+  (4.2 or later) Sets the small icon that is used for notifications created by the SDK.
+This icon displays in the status bar and is the secondary image shown when the user sees the complete notification in the notification center.

   * Here is the syntax for this method: